DIY Hydrangea Pomanders

 Time to get down to the knitty-gritty of it all.
 Let's start with the supplies:

-20 hydrangea Spray (I ordered mine from Afloral.com)
+20 hydrangea Spray (I ordered mine from Afloral.com, and I specifically ordered these)

 5" Styrofoam balls (you can get them from Michael's but the best price is from LACrafts)